· 8 min read

 WIV: Lean and Agile Foundations

-These three principles form the core of the framework, creating a continuous loop of improvement:
+These three principles form the core of the mindset, creating a continuous loop for knowledge and improvement:

 • Waste Elimination: Identify and remove non-value-adding activities.